Data Protection and Encryption in Microsoft Teams

 Here are 5 easy-to-implement tips to help you increase the security of your personal and confidential business information within Microsoft Teams.

-5 Simple Tips to Make Microsoft Teams More Secure
+5 Simple Tips for Admins to Make Microsoft Teams More Secure

-You can change settings for security, compliance, and protection of sensitive company data of the entire organization in the “Admin Center” of Microsoft Teams.
+Setting options for the security, compliance, and protection of sensitive company data of the entire organization can be found in the “Admin Center” of Microsoft Teams.

 2. Control External Apps in Teams